-Lets click on this link and read the first paragraph to get another idea of something to test http://scienceline.ucsb.edu > getkey
+Lets click on this link and read the first paragraph to get another idea of something to test

+From this paragraph, why can sand be different colors? http://scienceline.ucsb.edu > getkey

 Why have beach sands different colors? - UCSB Science Line